How To Stay Motivated To Lose Weight In 8 Simple Steps

 I am here with you every step of the way my Fit Father Brothers!

-*Always remember: weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
+*Always remember: weight loss results & health changes/improvements vary from individual to individual.
+Just because these studies cite certain data does not mean you will experience these results/outcomes.
 Always consult with your doctor before making decisions about your health.
-This is not medical advice – simply very well-researched info on how to stay motivated to lose weight.
+This is not medical advice – simply well-researched information on how to stay motivated to lose weight.
+Thanks for reading!